blinklet/learning/data-science/000-use-environment-variables.md

 ### Except *.env* files from source control

-If you use Git for source control, add ".env" to the *.gitignore* file in your project folder to ensure your secrets are not recorded in the Git database.
-If you use another source control system, use the appropriate method to ensure it does not copy the *.env* file into its database.
-This is a critical step required to protect your program's secrets.
+If you use a source control system, use the appropriate method to ensure it does not copy the *.env* file into its database.
+For example, if you use Git for source control, add ".env" to the *.gitignore* file in your project folder to ensure your secrets are not recorded in the Git database.
+This is a critical step required to protect your system's secrets.

 ### Use a *.env* file to set environment variables at run time